AIDS in America

 The vast majority of people living with HIV are in low-to-middle-income countries, particularly in sub-Saharan Africa.
 1.8 million children worldwide are living with HIV.
 Most of these children were infected by their HIV-positive mothers during pregnancy, childbirth or breastfeeding.

-Those statistics are distressing.
-But there’s a silver lining: AIDS-related deaths worldwide are decreasing.
-From a peak of 2.2 million in the mid-2000s, deaths dropped to 690,000 in 2019.
+The statistics are grim, but there’s a silver lining: AIDS-related deaths worldwide have dropped from a peak of 2.2 million in the mid-2000s to 690,000 in 2019.

-The BBC reported on World AIDS Day in 2014 that HIV has become much less infectious.
-That makes the virus far more difficult to transmit than 20 years ago.
+On World AIDS Day in 2014, the BBC noted that HIV has become much less infectious, making transmission far harder than 20 years ago.
 The BBC cited studies conducted in South Africa.

 PEPFAR and US leadership

-President Donald Trump spent much of the past two years pretending Covid-19 does not exist.
-So, it’s hardly surprising that he spent the past four years pretending HIV does not exist.
+President Donald Trump spent the past two years pretending Covid-19 didn’t exist.
+So, it’s hardly surprising that he spent the past four years pretending HIV didn’t either.

-But at least Trump continued funding for the President’s Emergency Plan for AIDS Relief (PEPFAR).
+Still, Trump did one thing right — he continued funding the President’s Emergency Plan for AIDS Relief (PEPFAR). created by George W. Bush in 2003.
 Former President George W. Bush created this program in 2003.

 The Kaiser Family Foundation reports that PEPFAR has provided $90 billion in funding.
 That makes it the largest effort in history by a single nation to combat a single disease.

-I was so impressed with PEPFAR and Bush’s unprecedented initiatives to promote development in Africa that I wrote “President Bush Has Done More for Africa than Any Other President,” June 20, 2005.
+I was so impressed with PEPFAR and Bush’s unprecedented initiatives in Africa that I wrote “President Bush Has Done More for Africa than Any Other President,” June 20, 2005.

-Former President Bill Clinton deserves honorable mention for establishing the Clinton Health Access Initiative (CHAI) in 2002.
-Here is how the Clinton Foundation describes its efforts:
+Former President Bill Clinton deserves honorable mention for founding the Clinton Health Access Initiative (CHAI) in 2002.
+The Clinton Foundation describes its as:

 [It is] a global health organization committed to strengthening integrated health systems in the developing world and expanding access to care and treatment for HIV/AIDS, malaria and tuberculosis. …